JuliaML/DensityRatioEstimation.jl/README.md

 ### Hyperparameter tuning

-Methods like `KLIEP` are equipped with tuning strategies, and its hyperparameters can be found using the following line:
+Methods like `KLIEP` are equipped with tuning strategies, and its hyperparameters can be found using the following code:

 ```julia
 dre = fit(KLIEP, x_nu, x_de, LCV((σ=[1.,2.,3.],b=[100]))
 ```

 The function returns a `KLIEP` instance with parameters optimized for the samples.
-In this case, the line uses likelihood cross-validation `LCV` as the tuning strategy.
+In this case, the code uses likelihood cross-validation `LCV` as the tuning strategy.
 It accepts a named tuple with the hyperparameter ranges for `KLIEP`, the kernel width `σ` and the number of basis functions `b`.
 Currently, the following tuning strategies are implemented: